jbw976/provider-bork/README.md

 composite resource (XR), as the XR and `provider-bork` rapidly fight over the `dataValue` field.
 Fun times!

-This is a good demo and test of the XR circuit breaker funcitonality.
+This is a good demo and test of the XR circuit breaker functionality.